88mphapp/88mph-contracts/README.md

-# 88mph-contracts
+# 88mph-contracts-v3

-Ethereum smart contracts for 88mph, an upfront interest lending protocol.
+Ethereum smart contracts for 88mph, a fixed-rate interest lending protocol.

 Documentation may be found at [88mph.app/docs/smartcontract](https://88mph.app/docs/smartcontract/)